jeezou/youth/README.md

-# DGP 44 Nuxt 2 Project
+# Sportunros Vue 2 Project

 Website project of the youth of Russia company.
 Written on **Vue.js v2** and WP-REST API